 Thank you to the Martin Luther King, Jr Commemoration Event Planning Committee

 Oliver Goodrich, Chair - Associate Dean of Spirituality and Meaning Making; Director of Cornell United Religious Work

-- Eric Acree - Director, John Henrik Clarke Africana Library; Coordinator of Fine Arts and Music Libraries
+- Eric Acree - Director, John Henrik Clarke Africana Library Curator; Africana Collections, Division of Rare and Manuscript Collections

 - Shakima Clency - Peggy J. Koenig '78 Associate Dean of Students for Student Empowerment

-- Wayne Hilson - Executive Director, Office of Academic Diversity Initiatives
+- Kristin Dade - Co-Director, Office of Academic Diversity Initiatives

 - Leslyn McBean-Clairborne - Director, Greater Ithaca Activities Center